Skip to content

 # Or download the versioned bag for fully offline use

-This is the guarantee that makes dataset downloads reproducible.
-Downloading a versioned dataset always returns the same rows.
+This is the guarantee that makes dataset downloads reproducible: downloading a released version always returns the same rows.

 Notes